 Personally, I see so many people who have not been given good advice when they have bought their Dyson, by the time they find out it is not what they needed it's too late and they are anywhere from £200-£400+ out of pocket.

 Click below on the vacuum cleaner model you prefer whether it be an upright, cylinder or handheld.

 Turbine heads are available for these models for carpets but these are suction powered so generally do not have the same power as a motorised brushbar, for small areas of carpet the turbine head will be more than sufficient.

-The main concern with these models for customers is battery life, the ones that will be reviewed range from 15 minutes to 26 minutes which in our opinion is more than enough as long as you are not using it as your main vacuum cleaner.
-Be aware though like all batteries capacity decreases with time, give it a year or two and you won't be getting the same amount of time out of it.
+The main concern with these models for customers is battery life, the new Dyson cordless vacuum cleaners have a battery life of 60 minutes which in our opinion is more than enough.
+Be aware though like all batteries capacity decreases with time, give it a couple of years and you won't be getting the same amount of time out of it.